Gisbert zu Knyphausen

 Gisbert Wilhelm Enno Freiherr zu Innhausen und Knyphausen (born 23 April 1979 in Wiesbaden) is a German singer-songwriter from the Rheingau in Hesse.

 Development

 After a stay in Berlin, zu Knyphausen studied Music Therapy in Nijmegen in the Netherlands.
 In August 2005 he founded the Indie–Label Omaha Records together with Philipp Heintze.
 In the following autumn he played his first solo gig under his own name.
 He has since switched to using a whole band in his performances.
 His debut album, Gisbert zu Knyphausen was launched on 25 April 2008 by PIAS Germany.
 It contains solistic songs accompanied by a band.
 Gisbert zu Knyphausen's lyrics are often melancholic but also have a hopeful character.
 He mentions ClickClickDecker, Ton Steine Scherben and Element of Crime as his musical and lyrical influences.
 Zu Knyphausen lived in Hamburg from October 2006 to April 2010, before he moved to Berlin.
-On 23 April 2010 his new album Hurra!
+On 23 April 2010 his album Hurra!
 Hurra!
 So nicht was released.
+In 2017 the album Das Licht dieser Welt made the top ten in Germany.